SPB Hospitality

-CraftWorks Holdings, Inc. was a multi-brand restaurant operator headquartered in Nashville, Tennessee with an additional Restaurant Support Office (RSO) in Broomfield, Colorado.
-The company owned several casual dining restaurant chain brands, including Logan's Roadhouse, Old Chicago, Gordon Biersch Brewery Restaurants, and Rock Bottom Restaurants Breweries.
-As of November 2019, CraftWorks owned and operated over 390 restaurants in the United States, but all of its owned-and-operated locations closed by March 2020, after a Chapter 11 bankruptcy followed immediately by the COVID-19 pandemic in the United States, and CraftWorks and terminated its 18,000 employees, leaving fewer than 25 employed.
+SPB Hospitality is a multi-brand restaurant operator headquartered in Houston, Texas.
+The company owns several casual dining restaurant chain brands, including Logan's Roadhouse, Old Chicago Pizza + Taproom, J. Alexander's, Stoney River Legendary Steaks, Krystal Restaurants, Gordon Biersch Brewery Restaurants, and Rock Bottom Restaurants Breweries.
+It is the owner of the holdings of the former CraftWorks Company.
+As of November 2019, CraftWorks owned and operated over 390 restaurants in the United States, but all of its owned-and-operated locations closed by March 2020, after a Chapter 11 bankruptcy followed immediately by the COVID-19 pandemic in the United States, and CraftWorks terminated its 18,000 employees, leaving fewer than 25 employed.
 On June 12, 2020, SPB Hospitality purchased Craftworks businesses out of bankruptcy for $93 million.

 History

 In 1976, the first Old Chicago taphouse opened in Boulder, Colorado.
 The first Gordon Biersch Brewery Restaurant was opened in Palo Alto, California on July 6, 1988.
 The first Rock Bottom restaurant opened in Denver, Colorado in 1991.
 In 1993, Big River Breweries opened its first location in Chattanooga, Tennessee.

 Rock Bottom Restaurants, Inc., made an initial public offering in 1994.
 In 1995, the first ChopHouse opened in Denver, Colorado.
 Big River Breweries opened the only brewpub at Walt Disney World in 1996.
 A private management buyout took Rock Bottom Restaurants, Inc. private in 1999.
 In the same year, Gordon Biersch was acquired by Big River Breweries.
 In 2000, Rock Bottom Restaurants formed the Rock Bottom Foundation, a 501(c)(3) non-profit entity.
 Rock Bottom Restaurants laid off about 20% of its corporate staff in 2007 and slowed its growth plans along with ceasing its search for an equity partner.
 In 2010, Rock Bottom Restaurants and Gordon Biersch Brewery Restaurant Group were acquired by Centerbridge Capital Partners and merged to form CraftWorks Restaurants and Breweries, Inc.

 On November 1, 2018, CraftWorks announced that it had acquired Logan's Roadhouse and formed Craftworks Holdings.
 Logan's Roadhouse is a chain of restaurants founded in 1991 in Lexington, Kentucky.
-The chain's menu includes mesquite-grilled steaks, traditional American fare (sandwiches, soup, salads, and seafood), ice-cold longneck beer, homemade yeast rolls, and unlimited buckets of in-shell peanuts.
+The chain's menu includes mesquite-grilled steaks, traditional American fare (sandwiches, soup, salads, and seafood), ice-cold longneck beer, and homemade yeast rolls.

 On June 12, 2020, Craftworks was purchased by SPB Hospitality for $93 million.
 SPB Hospitality is an affiliate of Fortress Investment Group.

-Bankruptcy
+In 2021, SPB Hospitality acquired J. Alexander's Holdings.

+In 2023, SPB acquired Krystal Restaurants.